 Health Hazards from Bathroom Mold

 The reason black mold is feared more than the others is because it releases mycotoxins.
-These can cause chronic fatigue and neurological problems.

 Like a canary in the coalmine, if someone in your home already has a compromised immune system, they will likely feel any negative health effects first.